Theme: Owning the Ground Beneath Our Feet: Resource Sovereignty, Monetary Independence, and the Architecture of African Wealth

 • These excursions are more than sightseeing—they are curated experiences designed to deepen your connection to the African story of progress, innovation, and heritage.

 Pack your curiosity.
-Let Ghana inspire you.
+Let South Africa inspire you.

 Registration and Submission Portal